-As a mom, there have been SO many times when I have been consumed with worry and concern about my kids.
-Often, I have found myself thinking “If I do/say this, then maybe that will make them do/say……” It’s a struggle to just take the child and their situation to God, and trust HIM to take care of it, without MY help!
+As a mom, there have been so many times when I have been consumed with worry and concern about my kids.
+Often, I have found myself thinking “If I do/say this, then maybe that will make them do/say……” It’s a struggle to just take the child and their situation to God, and trust Him to take care of it, without my help!

-The truth is that HE doesn’t need my help, but I sure do need His!
-God can work in hearts, and change hearts.
+He can change hearts.
 He can work in ways we would never think of, to accomplish His purpose and plans.
-Why is is so hard to just take it to Him, leave it, and be still?
+Why is it so hard to just so hard to believe God doesn’t need my help, leave it, and be still?

 She ended her message with these words: